 When Emma Stone sings The Fools Who Dream, she tells a story of her grandmother who used to live in Paris and one day decided to jump into the river Seine.
 Would her grandmother be Catherine from Jules and Jim?
 Because that’s exactly what happens in Truffaut’s film!
 Being or being her grandmother, this is clearly a reference!

 Boogie Nights (1997) by Paul Thomas Anderson

-There is not much of Boogie Nights in La La Land expect for two reasons.
+There is not much of Boogie Nights in La La Land except for two reasons.
 The first, are the long shots that seem to leave cars, get inside houses and go into pools.
 The second, is the pool scene, that is also an extremely famous scene from the movie because of how it’s shot.
 In La La Land, the scene is not that amazing, but the reference is pretty clear!

 Young Man With a Horn (1950) by Michael Curtiz

 This is the only movie that doesn’t have a clear reference in La La Land and maybe it doesn’t have any.
 However, I could not think about Young Man With a Horn while I was watching the film.
-It’s a Michael Curtiz classic from the 50’s that tells the story of a sax player who decides to play jazz for the rest of his life, no matter how much money he gets.
-Ironically, the falls in love for a rich and famous woman.
+It’s a Michael Curtiz classic from the ’50s that tells the story of a sax player who decides to play jazz for the rest of his life, no matter how much money he gets.
+Ironically, the falls in love with a rich and famous woman.